Get insider access

 2. Best Cheap BISSELL Vacuum

 If you're on a tighter budget, check out the BISSELL Featherweight Stick.
 This corded upright doesn't offer anywhere near the deep-cleaning performance of the larger, heavier BISSELL PowerForce Helix.
-However, not only is it cheaper than its upright counterpart, but its extremely compact, lightweight design makes it much better suited for short clean-ups.
+However, it's cheaper than the latter, and its extremely compact, lightweight design makes it much better suited for short clean-ups.
 It's also remarkably easy to maintain, with the few parts requiring regular maintenance being easy to access.
 While it struggles with clearing away heavy or bulky debris, like whole chunks of cereal or other debris that size, it has no trouble dealing with pet hair and lighter household debris.

-Unfortunately, like many other corded BISSELL vacuums, it has a very short power cord, so you'll have to swap outlets when cleaning larger rooms.
-Its range of attachments is very limited; it only comes with a crevice tool that can be attached to the end of its body.
-Unsurprisingly, given its low purchase price, it also feels very cheaply built, with a body made mainly from hollow-feeling plastic.
-If you don't need a stick vacuum like the Featherweight and only need an inexpensive handheld for spot-cleaning messes, the BISSELL AeroSlim is a highly compact option that will fit almost anywhere.
+Like many other corded BISSELL vacuums, the Featherweight Stick has a very short power cord, so you'll have to swap outlets when cleaning larger rooms.
+Also, its range of attachments is very limited, as it only comes with a crevice tool you can attach to the end of its body.
+Another downside is its cheap construction, sporting a body made mainly from hollow-feeling plastic.
+If you don't need a stick vacuum like the Featherweight and only need an inexpensive handheld for spot-cleaning messes, the BISSELL AeroSlim/TurboSlim is a highly compact option that will fit almost anywhere.

 See our review